 A Healthy Alexandria Starts at Home

 The Alexandria Health Department worked with the National Center on Healthy Housing to review local healthy homes policy, program, and data assets and gaps in Alexandria.
 Read the report here and find the detailed code analysis here.
-This report shows that while the city has some resources to deal with the challenges around home-related health conditions, we need to do more to coordinate those efforts and truly address the root causes of poor health.
-This study is the first step to a long-term solution for improving home conditions in our community.
+This report showed that while the city has some resources to deal with the challenges around home-related health conditions, we needed to do more to coordinate those efforts and truly address the root causes of poor health.
+The Action Plan for 2023 is the next step in this work to coordinate existing resources and partners for systemic change.